abby-kofua/rhodadennis.github.io/_pages/teach.md

 author_profile: true
 ---

-**Instructor, University of Waterloo**\
+<h2>Instructor, University of Waterloo</h2>
 ACTSC 231 – Introductory Financial Mathematics (Fall 2025)

-  * Responsibilities include syllabus design, lecturing, creating assessments, and mentoring students.
+  * The theory of rates of interest and discount including the theoretical continuous case of forces of interest and discount.
+Annuities and sinking funds, including the continuous case.
+Practical and theoretical applications primarily to mortgages and bonds.
+Yield rates.
+Immunization (Duration, Convexity).

 <br>

-**Teaching Assistant, University of Waterloo**\
+<h2>Teaching Assistant, University of Waterloo</h2>

 Supported undergraduate and graduate courses in actuarial science, finance, statistics, and risk management, including:
   * ACTSC 846 & 446: Mathematics for Financial Markets
   * ACTSC 845 & 445: Quantitative Enterprise Risk Management